How Fat Affects Gout

 Other Health Problems

 People with gout tend to have other serious health problems, including diabetes, high blood pressure, heart disease and stroke.
 Studies suggest that inflammation is the common thread, not gout itself.
 Obesity also is a risk factor for several of these comorbidities.
-Jasvinder Singh, MD, a gout researcher and professor of medicine and epidemiology at the University of Alabama, Birmingham, says gout’s not just a “pain in the big toe – it affects other organs, too, including the heart.”
+Gout’s not just a “pain in the big toe – it affects other organs, too, including the heart, says Jasvinder Singh, MD, a gout researcher and professor of medicine and epidemiology at the University of Alabama, Birmingham.

 Your diet’s really important in gout; certain foods are known to trigger attacks.
-But a “gout diet” that eliminates purine-rich foods isn’t the standard anymore.
+But a diet that simply eliminates purine-rich foods may not be enought.
 A better approach, doctors say, is to adopt an all-round healthy way of eating such as the DASH or Mediterranean diet.
 Both limit red meat, sugar and processed foods and focus on fresh fruits and vegetables, some whole grains and healthy fats like olive oil.
 Exercise and weight loss also bring down uric acid levels and help prevent gout flares.
 In one small trial, patients who lost 16 pounds dropped their uric acid levels by 3 points.

 “Lifestyle matters a lot in gout, like it does for diabetes.
 You can control gout if you really stick to good lifestyle choices,” Dr. Choi says.